Finding the Best Places to Retire Since 2006!

 Overview: Sleepy Fallbrook is nestled in rolling hills and orchards roughly 55 miles north of San Diego and directly east of the Marine Corps base Camp Pendleton.
 Bucolic and peppered with tall oaks, it is an agricultural community known in particular for its avocados.
 In fact, Fallbrook is called the "Avocado Capital of the World."

 The Fallbrook School of the Arts attracts artists and offers classes in ceramics, sculpture, painting and more.
 There is a senior softball league, a newcomers' club and a strong sense of civic pride.
-Housing ranges from condominiums to custom homes with acreage.
+Housing ranges from condominiums to custom homes with acreage and views of the surrounding hills.

 Population: 32,000 (city proper)